BallerBrahma/DataAnalysis/README.md

 It utilizes elements in R such as table, tapply, plots, subsets, and etc.
 The project also includes a prediction variable that analyzes the accuracy of predicitng whether a MCU movie will be successful based on a variety of factors.

-Hypothesis Testing and Narrow Queries will also be implemented shortly.
+Hypothesis Testing and Narrow Queries have also been implemented.